davy7125/polyphone/en/manual/soundfont-editor/configuration-summaries.md

 ## Samples {#doc_sample}

-When clicking on the :guilabel:`Samples` header of a soundfont in the [tree](manual/soundfont-editor/tree.md), the sample configuration summary appears.
+When clicking on the :guilabel:`Samples` header of a soundfont in the [tree], the sample configuration summary appears.

 ![Sample configuration summary](images/conf_summary_sample.png "Sample configuration summary")